-In order to sucessfully prosecute these crimes in domestic courts, effective cooperation among States is essential.
-However, practioners and legal experts from countries across five continents have concluded that the current international procedural legal framework for mutual legal assistance and extradition for the most serious international crimes is incomplete and outdated.
+In order to successfully prosecute these crimes in domestic courts, effective cooperation among States is essential.
+However, practioners and legal experts from countries across five continents have concludes that the current international procedural legal framework for mutual legal assistance and extradition for the most serious international crimes is incomplete and outdated.
 This seriously hampers the ability of States to cooperate effectively in the fight against impunity.
 That is why Argentina, Belgium, Mongolia, the Netherlands, Senegal, and Slovenia propose to set up a modern procedural multilateral treaty on MLA and extradition which would facilitate better practical cooperation between States investigating and prosecuting these crimes.

 States supporting the initiative will be invited to actively participate in the diplomatic conference which will take place in Slovenia from 8-9 June 2020.
 Non-supporting States will be invited as observers.

-Sending a digital copy of the note verbale to MLAfirstname.lastname@example.org will ensure a swift response.
+Sending a digital copy of the Note verbale to MLAemail@example.com will ensure a swift response.

-On this webpage delegations and other interested parties will be able to access the most recent versions of the relevant documents concerning the MLA initiative and find information on upcoming meetings.
+On this webpage delegations and other interested parties will be able to access the most recent versions of the relevant documents concerning the MLA Initiative and find information on upcoming meetings.